USS Wichita (AOR-1): 1969–1974

 On 17 July, she again pointed her bow westward and set a course for the Far East.
 On 4 August, the ship arrived in Subic Bay.
 During the next six months, Wichita made six replenishment voyages to the waters surrounding Vietnam.
 She also made frequent stops at Subic Bay to load supplies and conduct repairs as well as liberty calls at Hong Kong and at Sattahip, Thailand.
 She concluded that deployment when she arrived back in Long Beach on 16 March 1973.

-The end of that deployment coincided with the end to American involvement in the Vietnam war.
-While that stopped Wichitas support of combat operations, it did not interrupt her pattern of deployments to the western Pacific.
-She settled into a more normal routine alternating peacetime operations with the 7th Fleet with routine duties along the west coast of the United States.
-After six months on the west coast of the United States, the ship embarked upon her fourth tour of duty with the 7th Fleet, her first under peacetime conditions.
-She provided routine support for the ships of the 7th Fleet and for the ships assigned to a fast carrier task force operating in the Indian Ocean.
-She returned to Long Beach on 26 March 1974 and, following post-deployment standdown and a brief period of west coast operations, entered the Long Beach Naval Shipyard on 28 June to begin her first regular overhaul.
-She remained in the shipyard until the following January.
+The end of that deployment coincided with the conclusion of American involvement in the Vietnam War.
+While this ceased Wichita's support of combat operations, it did not disrupt her pattern of deployments to the western Pacific.
+She settled into a routine alternating between peacetime operations with the 7th Fleet and routine duties along the west coast of the United States.
+After six months on the west coast, the ship embarked on her fourth tour of duty with the 7th Fleet, her first under peacetime conditions.
+She provided routine support for the 7th Fleet ships and a fast carrier task force operating in the Indian Ocean.
+Wichita returned to Long Beach on 26 March 1974, and following post-deployment standdown and a brief period of west coast operations, she entered the Long Beach Naval Shipyard on 28 June for her first regular overhaul, remaining in the shipyard until the following January.